 - Group ground transfers (to and from the airport) within host country.

 - After the end of this summer program, participants will be encouraged to present their cultural and professional experiences and perceptions to their classmates and other Texas A&M students during the fall semester at faculty-led lectures or on-campus seminars.

 Whenever possible, ILAP dates allow participants to attend summer classes.
-The ILAPs in England, Spain, and China are concurrent with the 1st Texas A&M summer school session and begin at the middle of May, lasting until the end of June.
+The ILAPs in England, Spain, and China are concurrent with the 1st Texas A&M summer school session and begin in the middle of May, lasting until the end of June.
 ILAPs Singapore and Chile are concurrent with the 2nd Texas A&M summer school session beginning in early July, lasting until the end of August.

 Students may choose to extend their experience to 10 weeks or longer in order to recieve study abroad or course credit; however, students must make all the arrangements for this independently of the Jordan Institute.